Progress report for FNE22-018

 Objective 1 - Identify the mechanical attributes of an ROV required to achieve the goals of maneuverability underwater, identification of unique bottom cage markings, and ability to attach a lifting line to a cage harness for retrieval:

-Objective 2 - Design and construct an ROV that meets the qualifications outlined in Objective 1 (i.e. the Oysterbot):
+Objective 2 - Design and construct an ROV that meets the qualifications outlined in Objective 1 (i.e. the OysterBot):

-BSS proposes to assemble a collection of off-the-shelf components into the OysterBot that allows the operator to locate and lift oyster cages in nearshore waters (15 to 30 feet depth).
-Using the design criteria compiled under Objective 1, the BSS farm team will work with our Technical Adviser to identify and purchase the components needed to assemble the OysterBot.
-Based on a preliminary discussions, our Technical Adviser recommended that we investigate the components available through BlueRobotics (https://bluerobotics.com/).
+BSS assembled a collection of off-the-shelf components into the OysterBot that allows the operator to locate and lift oyster cages in nearshore waters (15 to 30 feet depth).
+Using the design criteria compiled under Objective 1, the BSS farm team worked with our Technical Adviser to identify and purchase the components needed to assemble the OysterBot.
+Based on preliminary discussions, our Technical Adviser recommended that we investigate the components available through Blue Robotics (https://bluerobotics.com/).
 These are inexpensive but high quality components that are easy to assemble and operate and are routinely used by institutions such as the Deep Submergence Laboratory at the Woods Hole Oceanographic Institution (DSL-WHOI), where our Technical Adviser is employed as an Engineer II.

 Objective 3 - Evaluate the OysterBot on a commercial farm to assess its capacity to replace surface lines for cage retrieval:

-Once the location has been identified by sonar, the surface vessel will deploy the OysterBot to identify it via cage tag and attach a lifting line to a short (~1 foot) buoyed bridle affixed to the top of the cage.
+Once the location was identified by sonar, the surface vessel will deploy the OysterBot to identify a specific cage and attach a lifting line to the cage.
 The OysterBot provides real-time video imaging to allow the on-deck operator to read the cage identification on the marked bridle to assure that the correct cage is being retrieved.
-Once confirmed, the OysterBot will attach a lifting line that it carried from the surface to the lifting bridle to allow the cage to be hoisted for maintenance or harvest.
+Once confirmed, the OysterBot will attach a lifting line that it carried from the surface and hook it to the short lifting bridle thus allowing the surface vessel to hoist the cage to the surface for maintenance or harvest.
+The handling of the cages will be completed with the BSS vessel (M/V Phoenix), a 18' x 30' powered work barge equipped with a hydraulic crane and a 10” electric pot hauler.
+The cages will be retrieved and handled approximately monthly to allow for maintenance on the oysters.

 Objective 1 - Identify the mechanical attributes of an ROV required to achieve the goals of maneuverability underwater, identification of unique bottom cage markings, and ability to attach a lifting line to a cage harness for retrieval.